-Now celebrating its 50th year, this festival welcomes over 200,000 people to see the dazzling display showcasing the color and grace of the Japanese culture.
+Now celebrating its 51st year, this festival welcomes over 200,000 people to see the dazzling display showcasing the color and grace of the Japanese culture.
 The festival will be held on the borders of Laguna and Fillmore Streets and Bush and Geary Streets.
-There will be food booths, Japanese & Japanese American cultural performances, martial arts, live bands, the annual Queen Program, and more.
-The Grand Parade will be held on Sunday, April 16 at 1 p.m., beginning at City Hall and concluding in Japantown.
+There will be food booths, Japanese and Japanese American cultural performances, martial arts, live bands, the annual Queen Program and more.
+The Grand Parade will be held on Sunday, April 22 at 1 p.m., beginning at City Hall and concluding in Japantown.

 Sea Otter Classic – Salinas

-This celebration of cycling includes bounce houses, kids races, daily egg hunts and an inaugural race on the famed Laguna Seca Racetrack.
+This celebration of cycling includes a whole area devoted to kids, daily egg hunts and a race on the famed Laguna Seca Racetrack on Friday and Saturday.
 A food court and BMX stunt shows will keep the kids busy while you see what’s new in the world of cycling.

 Cost: $20/day, kids 12 and under are free